flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

 ### Live 12+ (Native Stems)

 Live 12.3+ has built-in stem separation.
-Stemperator can still be useful for:
+STEMperator can still be useful for:
 - Different AI models
 - GPU acceleration
 - Batch processing

 ### Multi-Output Routing

-1. Insert Stemperator on an Audio track
+1. Insert STEMperator on an Audio track
 2. Create 3 additional Audio tracks
 3. On each new track:
-   - Set **"Audio From"** to the Stemperator track
+   - Set **"Audio From"** to the STEMperator track
    - In the submenu, select **Stems** → choose output pair
-4. Set Stemperator track monitor to "Off" (prevents doubled audio)
+4. Set STEMperator track monitor to "Off" (prevents doubled audio)

 ---